kajananchinniah/Gameboy-Emulator/README.md

 Enter | Start
 Window Exit | Quit **with** overwrite save file
 Escape | Quit **without** overwrite save file

+## Configuring the Emulator
+For configurations, for now, direct modification of the source code + recompilation is required.
+To change the colour schemes, `src/PPU/PPU.cpp` has 3 unordered maps for changing colours in an anonymous namespace at the top of the file.
+These can be modified from the emulator directly to whatever colour.
+I used 3 to provide further flexibility (it's why the sprites and background have different colours for example).

+For modifying the save file name, this can be done in the `src/CPU/CPU.cpp` in the `loadROM` function.

+As a future TODO, I might expose these parameters in the future for modification during runtime.

 ## Games Tested
 - Dr Mario